bitst0rm-pub/Formatter/README.md

 Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.

+*Update:*

+- Starting with version 1.5.7, there have been some changes regarding [Deprecated API and Settings](#deprecated-api-and-settings)

 **Key features:**